facebook/react-native-website/website/versioned_docs/version-0.63/height-and-width.md

 export default FixedDimensionsBasics;
 ```

-Setting dimensions this way is common for components that should always render at exactly the same size, regardless of screen dimensions.

 ## Flex Dimensions

 Use `flex` in a component's style to have the component expand and shrink dynamically based on available space.
 Normally you will use `flex: 1`, which tells a component to fill all available space, shared evenly amongst other components with the same parent.
 The larger the `flex` given, the higher the ratio of space a component will take compared to its siblings.